anirudhjayaraman/anirudhjayaraman/README.md

 ## Learn, earn, eat, sleep, repeat!
 - 🖥 I’m currently attempting to complete Gilbert Strang's Linear Algebra course on MIT OCW 18.06
-- 🌱 My wife and I are expecting a baby in Nov-Dec
 - 👯 I’m focusing big time on health and wellness
 - 🥅 **2022 Goals:** Honing my coding skills in C++ (simulations and numerical methods).
 - ⚡ **Fun fact:** I was kidnapped by a rickshaw puller and a cobbler when I was a 2-year old.
 Got rescued within 2 hours of the kidnap.
 I think it was God or life that intervened.
 I might have ended up as a limbless beggar on the streets of Delhi in an alternate universe.